A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: The partonic correlator in the conformal limit

 \subsection{The tensorial decomposition of the correlator}

 In $CFT$ in momentum space, $CFT_p$, correlation functions are subject to the constraints of conformal Ward identities (CWIs), which serve as tensorial conditions in momentum space.
 In the quark sector of the correlator, the conformal constraints, for massless quarks, are similar to those valid in QED, with the inclusion of $SU(3)$ color indices $a_i$.
-The special conformal Ward identities take the form
+In the general analysis of the correlator it is convenient, for simplicity, to adopt a symmetric notation and define all the momenta to be incoming, with $p_1+p_2+p_3=0$, where $p_1\equiv q$ is the momentum of the stress energy tensor expernal (graviton) with invariant mass $s\equiv p_1^2$.
+Similarly we will also using $s_1$ and $s_2$ to denote the virtualities of the two external gluons $(s_1\equiv p_1^2, s_2\equiv p_2^2)$.